open-policy-agent/eopa/pkg/plugins/decision_logs/README.md

 These may become TODOs if we decide that the deviation isn't acceptable.

 - Console output goes to stdout, whereas with the default plugin, it goes to stderr.
-All of Enterprise OPA's logs to go stderr, so it's actually rather convenient to collect DLs from stdout instead.
+All of EOPA's logs to go stderr, so it's actually rather convenient to collect DLs from stdout instead.